wh-alice/mig_visualstudio/vs/data-tools/turn-off-constraints-while-filling-a-dataset.md

 # Turn off constraints while filling a dataset
 If a dataset contains constraints (such as foreign-key constraints),theycan raise errors  related to the order of operations that are performed against the dataset.
 For example, loading child records before loadingrelated parent records can violate a constraint and cause an error.
 As soon as you load a child record, the constraint checks for the related parent record and raises an error.

  If there were no mechanism to allow temporary constraint suspension, an error would be raised every time you tried to load a record into the child table.
-Another way to suspend all constraints in a dataset is with the <xref:System.Data.DataRow.BeginEdit*>, and <xref:System.Data.DataRow.EndEdit*> properties.
+Another way to suspend all constraints in a dataset is with the <xref:System.Data.DataRow.BeginEdit%2A>, and <xref:System.Data.DataRow.EndEdit%2A> properties.

 > [!NOTE]
 >  Validation events (for example, <xref:System.Data.DataTable.ColumnChanging> and<xref:System.Data.DataTable.RowChanging>) will not be raised when constraints are turned off.